precice/tutorials/flow-over-heated-plate/README.md

 * OpenFOAM (buoyantPimpleFoam).
 For more information, have a look at the [OpenFOAM adapter documentation](https://www.precice.org/adapter-openfoam-overview.html).

+* SU2.
+For more information, have a look at the [SU2 adapter docmentation](https://www.precice.org/adapter-su2.html).

 Solid participant:

 * OpenFOAM (laplacianFoam).
 For more information, have a look at the [OpenFOAM adapter documentation](https://www.precice.org/adapter-openfoam-overview.html).